 De Boer and several hundred contractors also working through bitterly cold and

-snowy conditions in one of the most severe winters the UK has seen in more than 30 years.
+snowy conditions in one of the most severe winters the

 Manager David Tunncliffe, who co-ordinated De Boer’s role in the event, said: